dpshahi1609/Optimized-Spectral-Analysis-of-ISM-Band-Signals-via-SDR/docs/theory.md

 ---

 #### 2. Sampling Theorem: Bandwidth vs. Max Frequency

-**The User's Premise:**
-> "Sampling theorem state that we need to sample at twice of maximum frequency content, it is not realated to B.W. of signal."

 **Clarification:**
 The standard **Nyquist-Shannon Sampling Theorem** ($F_s > 2 f_{max}$) applies strictly to **Baseband Real Signals** where the bandwidth extends from 0 to $f_{max}$.